-The DIG I/O menu shown in Figure 3-16 is used to assign functions to digital inputs and outputs.
+The DIG I/O menu shown in Figure 3-11 is used to assign functions to digital inputs and outputs.
 SLOT 0 represents the four I/O bits available on the CPU board (connector J2); additional slots, each with 24 I/O bits, are shown only if one or more digital I/O expansion cards are installed.

-Figure 3-16.
+Figure 3-11.
 DIG I/O Menu

-DIG I/O Menu

 Parameter Choices Description

-Level 2 subr nenus
+Level 2 subn nenus

-SLOTx BIT y Lists available digital I/O slots.
+SLOT x BIT y Lists available digital I/O slots.

-Level 3 subr nenus
+Level 3 subn nenus

-Level 3 subri DEF INPUT OUTPUT PROGIN ZERO NT/GRS TARE UNITS PRINT ACCUM SETPNT TIMDATE ESC CLEAR DSPTAR IDKEY KEYO-KEY9 KEYDP ENTER NAVUP NAVDN NAVLFT NAVRGT KBDLOC HOLD BATRUN BATSTRT BATPAUS BATRESET BATSTOP CLRCN GROSS NET PRIM SEC TER Specifies the function of the digital I/O bit.
+BIT y OFF INPUT OUTPUT PROGIN ZERO NT/GRS TARE UNITS PRINT ACCUM SETPNT TIMDATE ESC CLEAR DSPTAR IDKEY KEYO-KEY9 KEYDP ENTER NAVUP NAVDN NAVLFT NAVRGT KBDLOC HOLD BATRUN BATSTRT BATPAUS BATRESET CLRCN GROSS NET PRIM SEC TER CLRTAR CLRACC Specifies the function of the digital I/O bit.
 OFF indicates that the bit is not configured.
 INPUT assigns the bit as a digital input used for DIGIN setpoints.
-OUTPUT assigns the bit as a digital input used to generate a program use.
+OUTPUT assigns the bit as a digital input used for DIGIN setpoint or program use.
 PROGIN assigns the bit as a digital input used to generate a program event.
 ZERO, NT/GRS (net/gross mode toggle), TARE, UNITS, and PRINT provide the same functions as the five major front panel keys.
 ACCUM adds the current scale weight to the accumulator, if the scale accumulator is enabled.
 SETPNT, and TIMDATE provide the same functions as the Setpoint and Time/Date softkeys.
-ESC provides a function equivalent to the Cancel softkey.
 CLEAR simulates pressing the front panel CLR key.
 DSPTAR displays the current tare; equivalent to pressing the Display Tare softkey.
 IDKEY displays a prompt to enter a new unit ID; equivalent to pressing the Unit ID softkey.
-KEYO-KEY9 and KEYDP (decimal point) simulate pressing the navigation keys.
+ENTER simulates pressing the front panel ENTER key.
+NAVUP, NAVDN, NAVLFT, and NAVRGT simulate pressing the navigation keys.
 KBDLOC locks the keyboard (indicator front panel) when held low.
 HOLD holds the current display.
 Releasing this input clears the running average filter.
 BATRUN allows a batch routine to be started and run.
-With BATRUN active (low), the BATRUN allows a batch routine to the started on the Start of the BATRUN input.
-BATRUS pauses a batch routine, depending on the state of the BATRUN input.
-BATREST stops the batch sortine.
+With BATRUN active (low), the BATSRT input starts the batch; if BATRUN is inactive (high), BATSTRT cancels the batch.
+BATREST resets the batch sequence.
 CLRCN resets the consecutive number to the value specified on the CONSTUP parameter (FEATURE menu).
-GROSS, NET, PRIM, SEC, and TER select gross or net weight display, and primary, secondary, or tertiary units display modes.
-CLRTAR clears the current tare for the active scale.
+GROSS, NET, PRIM, SEC, and TER select gross or net weight display, and primary secondary, or tertiary units display modes.
 CLRACC clears the active accumulator.

-CLRACC

-Chapter Supparameters

-OUTSLOT PORT 3 Specifies the card slot receiving the trigger output.

-PARAM 0 number Specifies the value passed as a parameter to the option card in the specified slot.

-Table 3-10.
+Table 3-7.
 DIG I/O Menu Parameters

-3.2.7 ALGOUT Menu
+3.2.7 Analog Output Menu

 The ALGOUT menu is shown only if the analog output option is installed.
-If the analog output option is installed, configure all other indicator functions and calibrate the indicator itself before configuring the analog output.
-See the Analog Output Card Installation Instructions, PN 69089, for more information.
+If the analog output option is installed, configure all other indicator functions and calibrate the indicator itself before configuring the analog output

-Figure 3-17.
+Figure 3-12.
 Analog Output Menu